Frequently asked questions (FAQs) for Current Postgraduate Research Scholarship Recipients

 I’m upgrading my candidature from a Masters to a PhD.
 Does my scholarship tenure increase?

 This depends on the type of scholarship you receive.
-The APA/UPA tenure is automatically increased by one year once the Scholarships Office becomes aware of your upgrade.
+The RTP Stipend (formerly APA)/UPA tenure is automatically increased by one year once the Scholarships Office becomes aware of your upgrade.
 You should advise the Scholarships Office directly if you upgrade your candidature.
 If you receive a departmental /supervisor funded scholarship you should check the tenure with the Scholarships Office.
-If there is no mention in our records of the possibility of an increase in tenure due to an upgrade, you will then need to contact your department/supervisor to see if they will agree to the increase
+If there is no mention in our records of the possibility of an increase in tenure due to an upgrade, you will then need to contact your department/supervisor to see if they will agree to the increase.

-I receive an IPRS/USydIS that entitles me to a relocation allowance.
+I receive an RTP Fee Offset (formerly IPRS)/USydIS that entitles me to a relocation allowance.
 How do I claim this?

 How do I submit a request for an extension to my scholarship?

-Scholarship extension requests should be submitted to the International Office using the Application for extension of research scholarship form, which is listed under ‘other paper forms’ at the International Office Forms for Students page.
+Scholarship extension requests should be submitted to the Scholarships Office using the Application for extension of research scholarship form, which is listed under ‘other paper forms’ at the International Student Office Forms for Students page.